-Securities purchased under agreements to resell the asset at a fixed price on a future date (reverse repurchase agreements) are treated as collateralised lending.
-The underlying asset is not recognised in the Company's financial statements.
-The difference between the purchase and resale price is recognised as interest over the life of the agreements using the effective interest method.
+Securities purchased under agreements to resell the asset at a fixed price on a future date (reverse repurchase agreements) are treated as collateralized lending.
+The underlying asset is not recognized in the Company's financial statements.
+The difference between the purchase and resale price is recognized as interest over the life of the agreements using the effective interest method.